In order to make a turn you have to point your skis downhill. Great advice for the slopes…great advice for life.

 However, as adults, turns and changes in our path become more challenging.

-Yet the only way we will sense the exhilaration in life and be able to course correct as the ups and downs of our experience will take us?
+Yet the only way we will sense the exhilaration in life and be able to experience each individual day as it was intended?

 Is to point our skis downhill.